mykle1/MMM-AfterShip/README.md

 ## Known issues
 - Aftership does a good job in collecting  information from the courier but is not perfect.
 Use the mirror presentation as a hint.
+- On full mirrors with many modules the google API translations (if set) sometimes arrive just after the visual update during start-up.
+No problem, in the next update cycle the translations are picked up.
+And a mirror is only booted up once a month or less no?